itsmohiniii/NamasteJS/notes/season-1/lecture-18.md

 console.log(calculate(radiusArr, circumference));
 // Over here calculate is HOF
 // Over here we have extracted logic into separate functions.
 This is the beauty of functional programming.
+// In functional programming, think all the logic into small reusable components which are functions.

 Polyfill of map
 // Over here calculate is nothing but polyfill of map function